lisw9610/Lock-In-Learn/README.md

 # Lock-In-Learn

 ## Application Description
-Our application Lock-In-Learn is an academic calendar used for students to keep track of their assignments.
+Lock-In-Learn is an academic calendar app designed to help students effectively manage their assignments, deadlines, and academic tasks.
+It provides a streamlined platform for organizing coursework, ensuring students stay on top of their responsibilities and achieve their academic goals.

 ## Contributors
 - Sophie Tu